Merging PDF documents in PHP using FPDI and FPDF

 $pdf->Output('F', 'hello_world.pdf');

-This script creates a PDF file named hello_world.pdf
+This script generates a PDF file named hello_world.pdf

 Importing existing PDFs with FPDI

-FPDI extends FPDF to allow importing pages from existing PDF documents.
-Here's how to import a page from an existing PDF:
+FPDI extends FPDF by allowing you to import pages from existing PDF documents.
+The following example demonstrates how to import the first page of an existing PDF:

 <?php